 The main idea behind the CPPain-program is that children and adolescents with CP and their parents together have the best knowledge of the child or adolescent’s pain burden and need to be an integrated part of describing the problem, devising and implementing solutions, and evaluate their effect in close collaboration with researchers, health care personnel and professional caretakers.

 The program was launched in January 2019 and will run for 6 years.
-We start with a mapping of today’s situation, which includes a survey (The CPPain-survey) and interviews with children, adolescent, parents and health care personnel.
+We start with a mapping of today’s situation, which includes a survey (The CPPain-survey) and interviews with children, adolescents, parents and health care personnel.
 From what we learn, we will then develop, implement and evaluate an improvement project in close collaboration with children and adolescents with CP and their parents.

 The CPPain Survey